MV Holiday Island: 2022 fire

 On 22 July 2022, a fire broke out in the engine room on board Holiday Island as it was approaching the harbour at Wood Islands.
 Over 200 people were evacuated by lifeboats and other vessels.
 There were no reported injuries.
 All ferry departures were cancelled for the rest of the day, as well as the following four days, 23 to 26 July.
 Initial firefighting efforts were discontinued on 22 July at 9:30 PM out of an abundance of caution for the firefighting crew.
 The fire was suspected to be burning in the engine room and funnels for days after the initial incident.
+Days later, Northumberland Ferries said there would be no layoffs as a result of the fire.

 On 23 July, a tugboat towed the vessel from the Wood Islands harbour narrows to allow Confederation to access the harbour so that ferry service could resume.
 Images of the vessel from 23 July showed a slight list to starboard as bilges were reported to have filled with water from firefighting efforts, along with the vessel itself taking on sea water.
 On the afternoon of 24 July, crew began the removal of vehicles from the ferry.
+Over the next week, dewatering efforts corrected the list and allowed personnel to enter the engine room.